dewangkorgaonkar13-beep/Soil-Nutrients-Analysis-System/README.md

 # Soil Nutrient Analysis with Automated Recommendation System

-## Overview
+## 🌱 Project Overview

-The Soil Nutrient Analysis with Automated Recommendation System is an IoT and Machine Learning based project designed to monitor soil health in real time and provide intelligent recommendations to farmers.
+The Soil Nutrient Analysis with Automated Recommendation System is an IoT and Machine Learning based smart agriculture solution designed to monitor soil health and provide intelligent recommendations to farmers.

-The system uses an ESP32 microcontroller connected to an NPK Soil Sensor to collect soil parameters such as Nitrogen (N), Phosphorus (P), Potassium (K), pH, temperature, moisture, and electrical conductivity (EC).
-The collected data is transmitted to a Flask-based web server where it is analyzed and displayed on a dashboard.
+The system uses an ESP32 microcontroller connected to an NPK Soil Sensor to measure soil parameters such as Nitrogen (N), Phosphorus (P), Potassium (K), pH, temperature, moisture, and electrical conductivity (EC).
+The collected data is transmitted to a Flask-based web application where it is analyzed and displayed on a real-time dashboard.

-An XGBoost Machine Learning model is used to recommend suitable crops based on soil conditions.
-The system also provides fertilizer recommendations and supports weather-based rainfall analysis using the OpenWeatherMap API.
+The project also integrates an XGBoost Machine Learning model for crop recommendation and provides fertilizer suggestions based on soil nutrient deficiencies.
+Weather data can be obtained using the OpenWeatherMap API for rainfall-based analysis.

 ---

-## Features
+## 🚀 Features

-* Real-time soil nutrient monitoring using ESP32.
+* Real-time soil monitoring using ESP32.
-* NPK, pH, temperature, moisture, and EC measurement.
+* NPK, pH, moisture, temperature, and EC measurement.
-* Live web dashboard for sensor data visualization.
+* Flask-based web dashboard.
-* Crop recommendation using XGBoost Machine Learning model.
+* Crop recommendation using XGBoost Machine Learning.
-* Fertilizer recommendation based on nutrient deficiencies.
+* Fertilizer recommendation system.
 * Weather API integration for rainfall analysis.
-* Flask-based backend server.
+* Live sensor data visualization.
-* Responsive web interface for easy monitoring.
+* User-friendly web interface.

 ---

-## System Architecture

-NPK Sensor → ESP32 → Flask Server → Database/Memory → Web Dashboard → Crop & Fertilizer Recommendation

----

-## Hardware Components
+## 🛠 Hardware Components

 * ESP32 Development Board
 * NPK Soil Sensor (RS485 Modbus)
-* MAX485 TTL to RS485 Module
+* MAX485 RS485 to TTL Converter
 * Jumper Wires
 * USB Cable
-* Power Supply
+* Wi-Fi Network

 ---

-## Software Technologies
+## 💻 Software Technologies

 * Python
 * Flask